Tag Archive: troubleshooting

 • Parity: None

 Once you have set the correct serial settings, you should be able to hit connect and access the JNIOR via the command line!
-If by chance you are trying to change the JNIOR’s IP because its using one that doesn’t work with your local networks IP, you can change the IP of a JNIOR by using the ‘ipconfig’ command.
+If by chance you are trying to change the JNIOR’s IP because it’s using one that doesn’t work with your local networks IP, you can change the IP of a JNIOR by using the ‘ipconfig’ command.
 Simply enter ‘ipconfig -a’ followed by a space and the IP address you are trying to change the JNIOR to.
-For example, you are trying to change the IP address to 10.0.0.201, you would use this in the command line: ‘ipconfig -a 10.0.0.201’.
+For example, if you are trying to change the IP address to 10.0.0.201, you would use this in the command line: ‘ipconfig -a 10.0.0.201’.

 Version 3.4 introduced a bug that prevented DMX client connections from working.